Mono (Fury in the Slaughterhouse album)

 Mono is the fourth studio album by German rock band Fury in the Slaughterhouse.
-The album was originally released through SPV and Slaughterhouse Records in November 1993.
+The album was originally released through SPV and Slaughterhouse Music on 1 February 1993.
 The album was re-released through RCA Records in 1994, bringing the band an international audience.
 A remastered version with bonus tracks was released through Kick It Out Records on 29 August 2005.